matsumotosan/syndemics/README.md

 To view the interactive 3D plots on your laptop/computer, simply download either `hdp.html` or `hdp_words.html` and open them in your preferred web browser.

 #### Mobile Device
-To view the interactive 3D plots on your mobile device, simply download either `hdp.html` or `hdp_words.html` and open them in your preferred web browser
+To view the interactive 3D plots on your mobile device, simply download either `hdp.html` or `hdp_words.html` and open them in your preferred web browser.

 ## References